-But if you’re not sold on the value of including loved ones in your recovery — or you think you’re dealing with an addiction that is solely your problem — check out these four ways your friends and family are impacted by your addiction.
+But if you’re not sold on the value of including loved ones in your recovery — or you think you’re dealing with an addiction that is solely your problem — check out these four ways your addiction impacts your friends and family.

 Addiction Can Mean the Loss of Relationships